pacphi/tanzu-dev-experience/README.md

  * Harbor
     * Login to Operations Manager, visit the Harbor tile configuration, click on the `Credentials` tab, click on the `Admin Password` link

-##### Don't forget to restart your jumbox

-You will need to restart your compute instance in order for Docker to work appropriately.
+And don't forget to restart your jumpbox... you'll need to restart your compute instance in order for Docker to work appropriately.

 ```
 sudo shutdown -r
 ```

-### Update Plans for PKS
+## Update Plans for PKS

 * Login to Operations Manager
 * Visit the `Enterprise PKS` tile and select `Plan 2` from the left-hand pane